StrawberryPick/Strawberry/scrum/troubleShootingJournals/DuongTanTroubleShooting.md

-I have done it successfully!@1
+I have done it successfully!!